LABIP has organized a number of expert workshops related to topics that are important for the research and application of Lactic Acid Bacteria.

 LABIP as Associated Partner in the ITN CrossTalk

-LABIP also was an associated partner in the ITN CROSS-TALK with the aim to ensure that the opportunities for a career in industry were covered during the training.
+LABIP also was an associated partner in the ITN CROSS-TALK from 2008 untill 2012 with the aim to ensure that the opportunities for a career in industry were covered during the training.
 LABIP has taken take care that the fellows have realistic career perspectives in industry, have their first work experience in industry, develop a clear vision on the EU industry and are able to create their personal network in EU industry.
 It has done this by:

 - Organizing Network Spring Schools aimed to develop the awareness on industrial research and IPR, develop skills for job application and get insight in different career opportunities in industry.

 - Offering the fellows a 6-month secondment at one of the LABIP member companies during the ITN project.
 Application and interview for such secondments are part of the training

 - Circulating job offers of LABIP members during and 3 years following the project

 - Coaching all fellows personally to strengthen contact with industry

 - Providing at the Workshop Scientific programs 2 prizes for the best presentations

 All these activities will lead to a strong interaction of the fellows with EU industrial research and open up the opportunities for careers at industry for the fellows while at the same time deliver highly motivated candidates for research jobs in industry.

 LABIP also has been actively involved, sometimes together with other industrial organisations, in the discussion on claims on health benefits for probiotics or on the guidelines for Qualified Presumption of Safety (QPS) for the safety assesment of food microorganisms.
 Together with EFFCA an expert workshop on Probiotic Health Claims was organised in March 2010 in Brussels.
 Relevant documents, related to these activities can be found in the section “Links”.